ad-egg/holbertonschool-zero_day/0x02-vi/README.md

 ### 5-beginning_line
 This is the vi command to move the cursor to the start of the current line.
 ### 6-end_line
 This is the vi command to move the cursor to the end of the current line.
+### 100-move_to_line
+This is the vi command to move the cursor to line 32.
+### 101-delete_line
+This is the vi command to delete the current and previous line at the same time.